-In a reverse mortgage loan (also referred to as a a home equity conversion loan), borrowers of a certain age may use home equity for living expenses without having to sell their homes.
-Deciding how you would prefer to to receive your funds: by a monthly payment amount, a line of credit, or a lump sum, you may receive a loan amount determined by your home equity.
-The borrowed money does not have to be repaid until the homeowner sells his home, moves out, or dies.
-When you sell your home or is no longer used as your main residence, you (or your estate) are obligated to repay the lender for the cash you received from the reverse mortgage plus interest and other fees.
+Reverse mortgages (also called "home equity conversion loans") enable older homeowners to benefit from their equity without selling their home.
+Choosing between a monthly payment, a line of credit, or a one-time payment, you can receive a loan amount determined by your equity.
+Paying back your loan isn't necessary until the time the borrower sells the property, moves (such as to a care facility) or dies.
+When you sell your home or is no longer used as your main residence, you (or your estate) have to pay back the lending institution for the money you got from the reverse mortgage in addition to interest and other finance charges.

 Do you have a question regarding a mortgage program?